paypal/squbs/docs/httpclient.md

 ### Service Discovery Chain

-`squbs-httpclient` does not require hostname/port combination to be provided during client pool creation.
+`squbs-httpclient` does not require a hostname/port combination to be provided during client pool creation.
 Instead it allows a service discovery chain to be registered which allows resolving `HttpEndpoint`s by a string identifier by running through the registered service discovery mechanisms.
 For instance, in the above example, `"sample"` is the logical name of the service that client wants to connect, the configured service discovery chain will resolve it to an `HttpEndpoint` which includes host and port, e.g., `http://akka.io:80`.

 Please note, you can still pass a valid http URI as a string to `ClientFlow` as a default resolver to resolve valid http URIs is pre-registered in the service discovery chain by default: